Sue9104/web-manual/interface/reviewer-review-management.md

 ## Overview

 Projects that user works as a reviewer are displayed with project name, language, priority, deadline, and counts of unreviewed entries.

-Click the blue text in the last column ("Not Finished") and it will jump to these unreviewed entries.
+- Click the blue text in the last column ("Not Finished") and it will jump to these unreviewed entries.
+- If the project is highlighted in pink, it means that your review tasks have not finished before the deadline.

 ![](/assets/review_management.overview.png)